 Conclusion:

-You can effectively design a basic PWM inverter with the SG3525 IC by according to these specifications and using the given formulas.
+One can effectively design a Simple IC SG3525 Inverter Circuit using IRFZ44 MOSFETs by following to these details and by using the given formulas.

-For best results make sure that parameters and component selection are carefully considered.
+For best results ensure that elements and component selection are carefully considered.

 Design of a single-phase power inverter with voltage controller using IC SG3525